 My experience of drinking San Pedro in the Sacred Valley was an incredibly powerful, humbling and beautiful experience.
 I would seriously recommend it to anyone inclined to such experiences.
-It was a highlight of months of travel in South America and so, in the spirit of sharing information, I’ve written this guide to taking San Pedro in Peru.
+It was a highlight of months of travel in South America and so in the spirit of sharing information, I’ve written this guide to taking San Pedro in Peru.

 What is San Pedro?

 San Pedro is a species of psychedelic cactus native to the Andes – scientific name Echinopsis pachanoi.
 Also known as Wachuma, the cactus contains the psychedelic compound mescaline, also found in the peyote cactus and the source of inspiration for Aldous Huxley’s classic ‘The Doors Of Perception’.
-The Spanish name San Pedro (Saint Peter) came after the Spanish conquest, and refers to the disciple from the bible who holds the key to heaven – the cactus named after him as its believed to allow users to reach heaven whilst still on earth.
+The Spanish name San Pedro (Saint Peter) came after the Spanish conquest and refers to the disciple from the bible who holds the key to heaven – the cactus named after him as it’s believed to allow users to reach heaven whilst still on earth.

 Why in Peru?

-If you are interested in taking San Pedro, Peru is a great country to do it.
-The cactus has a long history of use in Andean traditional medicine going back thousands of years and is therefore a part of the native culture.
+If you’re interested in taking San Pedro, Peru is a great country to do it.
+The cactus has a history of use in Andean traditional medicine going back thousands of years and is a part of the native culture.
 Like ayahuasca, it is not viewed as a ‘drug’ in the same way that it is in the west, but rather as a plant medicine, an ally, or a teacher.
 The same stigma doesn’t exist around it as in western countries and this makes it a great place to do it; where it is an honoured and proud part of the culture.
 For this reason San Pedro is completely legal, and therefore openly and readily available.

 Where Can I Buy San Pedro?

 You can find San Pedro in the medicines aisle of Mercado San Pedro, Calle San Pedro in Cusco (San Pedro Market, San Pedro Street – should be fairly easy to remember).
 It is sold in powder form, after the cactus has been dried and ground.
-I’m sure there are many others places to get it, seeing as it’s legal, but this is where I got it and buying it at the market was as easy as anything.
+I’m sure there are many others places to get it seeing as it’s legal, but this is where I got it and buying it at the market was as easy as anything.
 It was very cheap and excellent quality.
 Just go to the medicines aisle and ask around for San Pedro.
 You can buy in batches of 33g – one standard dose.

 When I went one standard 33g dose cost 10 soles ($3 / £2)

 1 standard dose is 33 grams.
-The general advice is to start by taking one dose, and if you don’t feel anything after 2 hours, then drink more.
+The general advice is to start by taking one dose and if you don’t feel anything after 2 hours, then drink more.
 If you are going to have a strong trip, typically you will start to feel effects before the two hour mark.
 Be sensible with your dosage!

 One you have the dust, all you need to do is mix it in water and then drink it.
 No special preparation or boiling needed.
 It’s bitter as hell and not the easiest thing to get down, but then you weren’t drinking it for the taste were you?